Frequently Asked Questions for Returning to Worship after Covid-19 Quarantine

-A: An usher will be at the gate to welcome you, show you the hand sanitizing station, direct you toward your seat and a reminder to keep your mask on.
+A: An usher will be at the door to welcome you, show you the hand sanitizing station, direct you toward your seat, and a reminder to keep your mask on.
 We will have a limited supply of masks to provide to those who forgot to bring one.
 We ask that your greetings to your friends and neighbors be a nod or a wave from at least 6 feet distance.
-During the worship, we will not be sharing the peace with one another.
+During the worship, we will not be sharing the peace with one another except by a wave.

-Q: How often will the chairs be sanitized?
+Q: How often will the seats be sanitized?

-A: The chairs will be sanitized before and after each service.
-Our parish nurses are providing the instructions to the setup/cleanup teams as to what product to use and how to use it, so that we meet the CDC standards.
+A: The chairs will be sanitized after both services.
+They are marked so that one row is used for 9 AM, and the adjacent row is used at 10:30.
+Our parish nurses have provided the instructions to the setup/cleanup teams as to what product to use and how to use it so that we meet the CDC standards.

 Q: Will hand sanitizer be available?